davidsemakula/davidsemakula.github.io/blog/2024-11-18-introducing-pallet-verifier.md

 as it makes extensive use of [Rust generic types and traits][rust-generics].

-`pallet-verifier` solves this by [automatically generating "tractable" entry points][enrty-point-callback-src] as direct calls to [dispatchable functions/extrinsics][call] (and public associated functions of [inherent implementations][inherent-impls]) using concrete types from unit tests as substitutions for generic types, while keeping the call arguments ["abstract"][MIRAI-abstract-value] (in contrast to calls from unit tests which use ["concrete"][MIRAI-abstract-value] call arguments).
+`pallet-verifier` solves this by [automatically generating "tractable" entry points][enrty-point-callback-src] as singular direct calls to [dispatchable functions/extrinsics][call] (and public associated functions of [inherent implementations][inherent-impls]) using concrete types from unit tests as substitutions for generic types, while keeping the call arguments ["abstract"][MIRAI-abstract-value] (in contrast to unit tests, which use ["concrete"][MIRAI-abstract-value] call arguments, and may also exercise a single target function multiple times, leading to under-approximation of program semantics and/or inefficient use of resources during abstract interpretation).

 [generic]: https://en.wikipedia.org/wiki/Generic_programming
 [rust-generics]: https://doc.rust-lang.org/book/ch10-00-generics.html